 Let’s talk about the square footage of your pond first, since that’s going to be the first piece of information you might need to know.
 It does not matter whether you are lining your pond with a rubber liner, Polyurea, or you plan a structured pond that can be waterproofed with Pond Shield Epoxy.
 In all of these scenarios, you will still need to calculate the total square feet of the pond.

 There are some very basic shape categories that almost any pond shape will fall into.
 Circles, ellipses, rectangles, polygons, general triangles and right triangles.
 If you have trouble deciding, picture your pond as though you were floating above and looking down at it.

 One point I would like to bring up before we move forward is the actual volume of a single cubic foot.
 One single cubic foot will hold 7.48 gallons of water.
 As a side note, one gallon of water weighs 8.4 pounds.
-So, on cubic foot of water volume would weigh almost 63 pounds.
+One cubic foot of water volume would weigh almost 63 pounds.
 That does not sound like much now, but just wait until you see how many cubic feet of volume your pond ends up being!

-So today, I would like to talk about calculating square footage and then we’ll move onto calculating volume for circular ponds.
+Today, I would like to talk about calculating square footage and then we’ll move onto calculating volume for circular ponds.
 These are pretty basic shapes and the formulas are pretty simple.
 Typical terminology for circles would be radius, diameter and circumference and for volume you’ll use height.
 Of course then there is also Pi.

 - Radius – The radius of a circle is measured as exactly one half of the diameter.

 - Diameter – The diameter of a circle is measured as the length from one side of a circle to the other side, using the center as an intersection point.

 - Circumference – The circumference of a pond is the measurement of the outside shape or outline of the circle.

 - Height – This is simple, it is the measurement of how high the walls of the circle are.